exasol/project-keeper/doc/design.md

 We decided to implement the verification of the pom plugins using a combination of xml files and Java code.
 The XML files (in resources/mvn_templates) contain the XML of a typical plugin definition.
 The Java class defines which XML properties must be like define in the template.

-This approach allows us to quickly add new templates by copying an exemplary plugin definition from a pom.xml file, and the defining which parts are mandatory using Java.
+This approach allows us to quickly add new templates by copying an exemplary plugin definition from a pom.xml file, and defining which parts are mandatory using Java.

 Covers: